-Once a design is finalized, you’ll get your logo in multiple file types to launch your business.
+Once a design is finalized, the designer will send your logo in multiple file types to launch your business.

 Four different logo packages range from $399 to $1699 USD.
 The most pricey option is exclusive to what they call “top-level” designers.
 You’ll have to pay for your design contest upfront (before you get any logo files).
 But it comes with a money-back guarantee.

 Option 5: Hire a freelance logo designer

 Despite offering a free basic membership, to search for designers for hire, Dribbble charges $299 USD per month, or $199 USD per month for a basic designer search package.

 Through the platform, you set how much you’re willing to pay, the type of work needed, and the experience level you’re seeking.
 Designers set their own hourly rates, which can range from $15 to $200 per hour based on their experience.

 If you upgrade to a pro account, Upwork handpicks freelancers for a flat fee of $500 USD and an additional 20% transaction fee.
 Upwork also allows you to hold your funds in escrow, meaning designers must complete the job to get paid.

 Option 6: Hire a logo design agency